 Older siblings reading to children participating in 1,000 Books Before Kindergarten will also receive a small prize.
 Write you name beside the title every time you read a book to a younger child.
 Twenty five books earns you a prize.

 Frequently Asked Questions

-- Any child from birth until he or she enters kindergarten can participate in the “1,000 Books Before Kindergarten” program.
+- Who can participate?
+Any child from birth until he or she enters kindergarten can participate in the “1,000 Books Before Kindergarten” program.

 Time to Think:

 If you read one story at bedtime every night for three years you’ll have shared 1,095 books.